-Skin allergy panel – This test usually requires your pet to be sedated.
+Skin allergy panel (Usually performed on a referral basis by a Veterinary Dermatologist)– This test usually requires your pet to be sedated.
 During the test, the veterinarian will shave off a small section of your pet’s hair and will draw a grid directly on their skin.
 The vet will then inject common known allergens alongside control variables to determine which injections (allergens) the pet is allergic to.

 Food trials – Food trials are simply the process of trying out different pet foods to alleviate a food allergy.
 The veterinarian will work with you to test various types of food (natural, organic, with or without by-product, gluten-free, etc.) and various proteins (beef, chicken, lamb, salmon, etc.) to determine which food works best for your pet.
 Each food’s trial period will last around 6 weeks and will require close observation and recording at home to be sure that the allergy is still present, or to determine if it has been relieved.
 While performing an elimination diet trial, it is vitally important that your pet not be fed any other diet than the one under investigation.
 That means no additional treats, including oral heartworm and sometimes oral flea and tick preventions, or table scraps.